Dealing with the Issues in the Tissues

 Expert Dr. Arielle Schwartz

-Strengthen Your Vagus Nerve • Release Stored Trauma
+Strengthen Your Vagus Nerve • Help Release Stored Trauma

-• Start 2025 With a Resilient Nervous System
+• Learn How to Build a More Resilient Nervous System

 In this transformative program, clinical psychologist, trauma expert, and senior yoga teacher Dr. Arielle Schwartz reveals exactly how to work with your nervous system to heal the residue of past trauma.